AhmedxTamer/MIA_Phase-1_Tasks_Repo/README.md

-# Documentation of practicing each Ubuntu command or tool
+# Documentation of practicing each Ubuntu command and tool in Linux session
 ## 1. pwd:
             - short for "print working directory"
             - shows path for the working directory